2014 Call for Submissions

 A Note About Registration

-Composers, who by juried process are selected to participate, must register for EMM.
+There is no cost to submit works for consideration to EMM; however, composers who by juried process are selected to participate must register for EMM and pay a registration fee at the festival.
 In the future, EMM hopes to eliminate the registration fee altogether and offer a stipend to

 composers for their creative work.
 Due to a shoe-string budget at the moment, this